 - The Awakening of Flora | all variations

 - The Talisman | all variations

 All dancers must wear a color that is in contrast to the background.
-Costumes, rehearsal tutus, long skirts, jewelry and warm-up clothes are not permitted.
+Costumes are permitted for this year, (2020), but not required.

-Hair must be picked up and out of your face (e.g. bun)
+Hair must be up and out of your face (e.g. bun)

 Leotard or unitard

 Guidelines for Recording Your Audition If You Are Not Submitting Performance Video

 - Your recording device can be a cell phone, tablet, camera, etc. You do NOT have to rent fancy recording equipment.
 We will refer to the recording devices as "cameras".

 - Record your audition in a clearly defined interior space with a neutral background that is free of creases and breaks.